 - Let the potatoes steam dry a bit after smashing them.
 This ensures optimum crispiness!

 - Use butter and a touch of oil.
 Because butter = flavour, oil ensures more even and better browning and crispiness.
+Can’t use just butter because it burns in the oven at high temperatures.

 Also, you can totally feel free to add flavourings like garlic and dried herbs, but they do burn a bit so you’ll get little black bits on the surface.
 In all honesty, these are so tasty as they are, they don’t need anything more!
 (In my personal, potato-opinion)

-This one has your name written all over it.
+However you plan to serve these Crispy Smashed Potatoes, it has your name written all over it.
 Do it, do it, do it! – Nagi x

 - 700 g / 1.4 lb small potatoes (Note 1)